secretGeek/clowncar/README.md

 ### Proposed feature: well known themes

 I'd like to have some well-known-themes/templates that clowncar can applied.
 A list of available themes would be discovered by checking: `clowntown.secretgeek.net/themes/` (for example) and if you say `clowncare.exe --famous-theme=minimal-dark` then it will ask `clowntown.secretgeek.net/themes/minimal-dark/` for a list of all files used by this theme, and then it will download them (including their relative paths), for use by the generator.
-Some kind of very simple file-based api, that I can maintain it by having people do pull requests to a git repo, hosted by github pages.
+Ideally the themes would be a very simple file-based collection, that people can contribute to sending pull requests to a git repo, hosted by github pages.

 ### Proposed feature: fancy templates